 When I got off the public bus from Manuel Antonio, I kept seeing horses everywhere and I was highly confused…had I landed in a city, or on a farm?!
 Turns out, El tope is the biggest and most popular equestrian parade in all of Costa Rica.

 After that grand welcoming, I wasn’t sure what to do next.
 I ended up signing up for a free walking tour of the city.
 The meeting point was in front of the national theater and the tour lasted a couple hours.
 I love free walking tours when I visit a new city, because they are a great way to get oriented in a new place, and this one did not disappoint.

 It was on this walking tour that I learned there would be a huge parade later that day.
 Yep, I had landed myself in San Jose, Costa Rica just in time for…carnival!
 Good times!

 My flight out of SJO was early morning, so I took an uber to the airport on the morning of my departure with no issues.

-And that’s it, that’s how I spent two weeks backpacking through Costa Rica!
+And that’s it, that’s how I spent two weeks as a solo female traveller backpacking through Costa Rica!
 Now tell me, have you been to Costa Rica?
 What was your favorite part?

 (This post contains affiliate links, which means if you click on a link and purchase something, I earn a small commission, at no additional cost to you.
 See my full disclosure policy here.)